 How can I help?

-When visiting the Thames Basin Heaths, you can really help make a difference by:
+You can really make a difference by:

-- Reducing the risk of fire: Please never discard cigarettes, bring BBQ’s or light camp fires.
+- Reducing the risk of fire.
+Please never discard cigarettes, bring BBQ’s or light camp fires.

 - Ringing the changes.
 Our directory lists loads of places that have been set aside for you to explore and enjoy, and where dogs can roam off-lead.

 - Helping to spread the word.
 By joining a community group such as Heathland Hounds.